 Did you ever wonder how scientists determine the velocity of a car at a specific moment or how economists determine how rapidly financial patterns are changing?
 The concept of Limits and Derivatives is central to the understanding of such real-life applications.
 Limits assist us in determining what value a function is getting nearer to as we approach a particular number.
 Limits come in handy when we are unable to use the number in an equation directly.
-Derivatives indicate at what rate something is changing, for instance, the velocity of a traveling vehicle.
+Derivatives indicate at what rate something is changing, for instance, the velocity of a travelling vehicle.
 Derivatives assist in determining the slope of a curve at any given point.
 In simple terms, limits indicate where a function is heading, and derivatives indicate at what rate it is changing.
 This chapter explains the fundamental concepts of calculus so that students can understand how things are changing extremely rapidly.

 To grasp this chapter well, students must concentrate on the fundamental concepts of limits, continuity, and differentiation.
 Solving the problems of Limits and Derivatives from the NCERT Exemplar exercises will create a strong concept.
 Solving more problems from NCERT Class 11 Maths Solutions Chapter Limits and Derivatives will make students proficient in solving problems.
 Regular practice, solving sample papers, and previous years' questions will make them precise and confident in solving calculus problems.

-Class 11 Maths Chapter 13 exemplar solutions Exercise: 13.3 Page number: 239-245 Total questions: 80 |
+| Class 11 Maths Chapter 13 Exemplar Solutions Exercise: 13.3 Page number: 239-245 Total questions: 80 |

 Answer: